JoaoluizFarias/Test/README.md

 # Test
-trying to learn git because of
+trying to learn git to use in my projects in university